Northeast Document Conservation Center

 Once these questions have been answered, procedures can be developed for training purposes.
 This leaflet covers basic cleaning procedures for general collections.
 Details on specific cleaning topics can be found in the section, “Resources.”

 To reduce the amount of dust and dirt that accumulates on books and shelving, regular cleaning of floors is essential.
-The preferred method for floors is vacuuming, followed by a dust mop or mopping.
-Use a well-squeezed mop to avoid splashing on lower shelf books.
 Because sweeping stirs up dust rather than removing it, vacuuming and dust mops are preferable.
-To prevent excess dust, it also helps to change filters as recommended on HVAC systems and keep windows closed.
+The preferred method for floors is vacuuming, followed by a dust mop or wet mopping.
+Use a well-squeezed mop to avoid splashing books on the lower shelves.
+To prevent excess dust, it also helps to change filters as recommended on HVAC systems and to keep windows closed.

-Bindings and textblock edges can be cleaned with magnetic wiping cloths or by vacuum.
-Each method has advantages and disadvantages that should be weighed before cleaning begins.
+Bindings and text block edges can be cleaned with magnetic wiping cloths or by vacuum.
+Each method has advantages and disadvantages that should be considered before cleaning begins.

-For lightly soiled books, magnetic cloths work well—especially if the textblock is trimmed smoothly and the bindings are in stable condition (with no flaking of cloth or leather).
-Magnetic cloths do not contain chemicals or other substances that could be left behind on books and are, in general, not too “toothy.”
-For all these reasons, they are recommended over standard cleaning cloths.
-Standard cleaning cloths do contain chemicals that attract or repel dust and micro-fiber cloths.
+For lightly soiled books, magnetic cloths work well—especially if the text block is trimmed smoothly and the bindings are in stable condition (with no flaking of cloth or leather).
+Magnetic cloths do not contain chemicals or other substances that could be left behind on books and are, in general, not too “toothy” (rough).
+For these reasons, they are recommended over standard cleaning cloths.
+Standard cleaning cloths and micro-fiber cloths may contain chemicals that attract or repel dust; these chemicals can leave a residue on books and are therefore are not recommended.

 Magnetic cloths should not be used on books with deckled or untrimmed edges, where the soiling is heavy, or on books that have been coated in soot.
 Under these conditions, the wiping motion used with these cloths can abrade items as well as rub dirt into paper fibers.